Vinsena/ngMaterial/README.md

 ## Description

-* In this application there are two pages.
+* There are two pages.
 The first one [/main] displays the list of lists (connections).

 * This lists could be edited on the second page [/entities/:id].